-Through this platform, Sonoma County will use advocates, professional associations (such as the Rural County Representatives of California, the California State Association of Counties and the National Association of Counties), local elected officials, and staff to:
+Through this platform, Sonoma County will use advocates, professional associations (such as the California State Association of Counties, the Rural County Representatives of California, and the National Association of Counties), local elected officials, and staff to:

-- 1. Support legislation that furthers the goals identified in the strategic areas of the County's Recovery and Resiliency Framework: Community Preparedness and Infrastructure; Housing; Economy; Safety Net Services; and Natural Resources. - 2.
-Seek out, develop, and support legislative and budget efforts that protect and/or enhance local governments' revenues, maximize the County's access to state and federal funding sources, and/or increase local funding flexibility. - 3.
-Oppose any effort to balance the state budget through the taking of local government resources, and support legislation that will allow the County to ensure full cost recovery for services provided to other governmental entities.
+- Support legislation that furthers the goals identified within the County's Strategic Plan Pillars: Healthy and Safe Communities, Resilient Infrastructure, Racial Equity and Social Justice, Climate Action and Resiliency, and Organizational Excellence, in addition to the Economic Recovery Action Plan and the Recovery and Resiliency Framework. - 2.
+Develop, pursue, and support legislative and budget efforts that protect and/or enhance local governments' revenues, maximize the County's access to state and federal funding sources, and/or increase local funding flexibility. - 3.
+Oppose any effort to balance the state budget through the removal or recoupment of local government resources, and support legislation that will allow the County to ensure full cost recovery for services provided to other governmental entities. - 4.
+Encourage and seek legislation to facilitate orderly and sustainable economic development, and increase the opportunity for discretionary revenues, and programmatic and financial flexibility for the County.

-- 4. Encourage and seek legislation to facilitate orderly and sustainable economic development, and increase the opportunity for discretionary revenues, and programmatic and financial flexibility for the County. - 5.
-Oppose unfunded mandates and any realignment initiatives which fail to fully fund services shifted to the County, including appropriate cost of living increases and cost increases due to population and caseload growth. - 6.
+- 5. Oppose unfunded mandates and any realignment initiatives, which fail to fully fund services mandates cost-shifted to the County, including appropriate cost of living increases and cost increases due to population and caseload growth. - 6.
 Support the County's authority to assure mutually acceptable tax sharing agreements for annexation and incorporation that protect or enhance the County's ability to provide services to its residents. - 7.
 Support legislation that provides tax, bond, and other funding formulas for the equitable distribution of state and federal monies while opposing attempts to decrease, restrict, or eliminate County revenue sources. - 8.
 Support legislation and budget action that provides additional and continuing funding for local road infrastructure. - 9.
-Support legislation that encourages mutually respectful relationships between tribal and local governments including reform to both the fee-to-trust process and off-reservation gaming provisions to insure that the impacts of tribal development are fully mitigated and jurisdictional issues are resolved. - 10.
+Support legislation that encourages mutually respectful relationships between tribal and local governments including reform to both the fee-to-trust process and off-reservation gaming provisions to ensure that the impacts of tribal development are fully mitigated, and jurisdictional issues are resolved. - 10.
 Support state and federal action advancing the health, vibrancy, and resiliency of local communities through evidence-based preventative services and efforts, and consistent with the National Prevention Strategy, including prevention of community violence and chronic disease; increasing access to care, services, and housing; investment in safe and complete streets, parks and infrastructure; emphasizing education and early childhood development; and engaging the public.